LorenzoVannini99/-Information-Fusion-Project/README.md

 where $$d$$ is the travelled distance of robot $$i$$.
 This means robots that explore longer trajectories contribute less confidently to the fusion.

+The exponential efficiency model captures the idea that the longer a robot explores, the less reliable its measurements become.
+By embedding this into the fusion formula, we prevent a single robot with a long path (and possibly degraded sensing) from dominating the global map.

 ### Fusion with Efficiency Weights